 24. Fort Nashborough – This fort is in Riverside Park and offers self-guided tours.

-25. Gaylord Opryland Resort – They have a huge beautiful indoor garden that is free to walk.
+25. Gaylord Opryland Resort – They have a huge beautiful indoor garden that is free to walk and they decorate it based on the season and holiday.

 26. Cannonsburgh Villiage – Just a short drive down to Murfreesboro this historical old village is free to tour and has a ton of great history.